Shrimp and Asparagus Foil Packs are quick to make yet the are brimming with bright fresh flavor. And to think I was once a shrimp hater!

 Big thick asparagus spears won’t be done by the time the shrimp is and thin asparagus may end overcooked and too soft, so for best results stick with medium thick spears.

-Of course you can bake these as well – which is perfect come winter or if you don’t own a grill.
-Cook at 425 degrees for 9 – 13 minutes.
+Of course you can bake these shrimp and asparagus foil packets as well — which is perfect come winter or if you don’t own a grill.
+Cook at 425 degrees F for about 13 – 15 minutes.

 What Should I Serve with These?